mobify/stencil/README.md

 Some things to note about utility classes:

 1. Utility classes should apply a focused set of CSS properties that are applicable across a wide range of components;
-2. Utility classes use a `u-` prefix instead of the `c-` prefix used for a component’s class name.
+2. Utility classes use a `u-` prefix instead of the `c-` prefix used for a component’s class name;
 3. Utility classes almost always use `!important` in their styles.
 This is to ensure their styles always apply on top of other styles.
 Use utiliy classes surgically to adjust existing components, and use with care.